 How much does a student earn in Australia?

 Good thing; Australia has the highest minimum salaries in the world even though everything else including food accommodation, transport, food, entertainment is expensive.

 On 1 June 2018, the Fair Work Commission (FWC) announced a 3.5% increase to base rates of pay.
 With the new provision, the minimum wage is set at $18.93 per hour or $23.66 for casual workers.
 The students with fairly good skills are supposed to earn more than that.
 With the increase in experience and skills, you will get paid more.

-Commonly, the students can get to work in retail stores that sell goods to customers.
+Commonly, students can get to work in retail stores that sell goods to customers.
 They range from clothing to electronics to groceries and can be a small one, a chain of stores or large department stores.
 Similarly, one can get jobs in services which include supermarkets, petrol stations, call centers etc among others.
 And there are very few who are lucky enough to get jobs in the field of studies.
-For an instance an accounting student getting a job at an accounting firm.
+For instance, an accounting student getting a job at an accounting firm.

 How much does it cost to study in Australia?

 Even though the cost of studying in Australia is cheaper than that of the US, it still becomes way more because of scholarship provisions.
 Because of the fact that very few students are offered scholarships by the Australian Government, most of the international students are full fee paying students.
 And the average annual tuition fee is 33,400 AUD.

 Cost of living in Australia

 Australia is one of the most expensive countries to live in in the world and the reason being the very strong economy and low levels of unemployment.
 It is very very hard for students to survive in this country.